alvinadjei/Eyeblink/README.md

   </li>
   <li>
     When the experiment is over, the data will be saved to two CSV files in the <code>Data/</code> directory.
 Each file will have the timestamp when it was saved in its name.
-The CSV saved to <code>Data/FEC/</code> has three columns: "Timestamp", "Trial #", and "FEC".
+The CSV saved to <code>Data/FEC/{mouse_id}/</code> has three columns: "Timestamp", "Trial #", and "FEC".
 It contains the timestamp, trial number, and fraction of eye closure, or FEC, in each frame.
-The CSV saved to <code>Data/stim/</code> has two columns: "Trial #" and "CS Timestamp", containing the timestamp at which each trial's conditioned stimulus (in our case, the tone that plays before the airpuff) begins.
+The CSV saved to <code>Data/stim/{mouse_id}/</code> has three columns: "Trial #", "CS Timestamp", and "Airpuff" containing the timestamp at which each trial's conditioned stimulus (in our case, the tone that plays before the airpuff) begins and whether an unconditioned stimulus (air puff) was executed during that trial.
   </li>
 </ol>